tyohan/tint-web-component/README.md

 ```

-In theory you can access all the properties using `this.<property-name>` and any change to property will automatically call this.render() to update the view.
-It use `window.requestAnimationFrame()` to render the view to make sure it efficiently rendered.
+In theory you can access all the properties using `this.<property-name>` and any change to property will automatically call `this.render()` to update the view.
+It use `window.requestAnimationFrame()` to render the view and make sure it efficiently rendered.

-## Property
+## Properties

-You can declared a complex property like this:
+For element properties You can declared a complex property like this:
 ```
  static get properties(){
         return {
-            title:{
+            header:{
                 type:String,
-                value:'This is the title',
+                value:'This is the header',
                 isAttribute:true, //will reflect to attribute so you can change the property from element attribute observer:'_titleUpdated' // automatically called _titleUpdated() function when the value changed }
         };
  }
 ```
+If you set `isAttribute:true` in a property, the property will reflect to an element as element attribute.
+So you can access it from outside like `<your-element header=""></your-element>`.
+Any change to attribute will update the property and also rerender the shadowDOM.

+If you declare an observer in a property, it will automatically called when the property value changed.

+Then after construction, you can acccess them through element instance like `this.<property-name>` for example following the declaration above, you can access the property with `this.title` and `this.content`.

+## Methods
+Some important public methods you can use

+### `this.render()`
+You need to extend this function whenever you want to create your element.
+You can use any rendering library like LitHTML or HyperHTML.

+### `this.ready()`
+This method will called once the element is ready and first render already done.
+So you can do anything with element like DOM manipulation, or API call and update the properties.